-If you are interested in investing in a short-term rental property, then most likely you will have tenants who are business professionals travelling to or within the UK, holidaymakers looking for somewhere to stay, or people who need temporary accommodation.
+If you are interested in investing in a short-term rental property, then most likely you will have potential tenants who are business professionals travelling to or within the UK, holidaymakers looking for somewhere to stay, or people who need temporary accommodation.
 The main factor to consider when choosing a property to rent out on a short-term basis is the location.

 Pros of Short Term Lets

-What are the advantages of short-term rentals?
+What are the advantages of holiday lets?

-Short-term lets can also be easily extended.
+Short lets can also be easily extended.
 For example, if you have a tenant who is in town doing business and need to stay a little bit longer to close an important deal, or your tenant is a family that needs somewhere to stay while their house is being renovated and it is taking longer than they expected, you can benefit from a longer rental period at a higher rental rate.

 Things to Consider

-Recent changes in the law in the UK mean that homeowners in London are now able to rent out their property for up to ninety days per calendar year without the need to get approval.
-However, you will need to apply for permission, which can be trickier, if you want to let your property out for longer.
+Recent changes in the local rules in the UK mean that homeowners in London are now able to rent out their property for up to ninety days per calendar year without the need to get approval.
+However, you will need to apply for planning permission, which can be trickier, if you want to let your property out for longer.
 Along with this, you will also need to ensure that you have the right kind of insurance.

 Before deciding on the type of letting you offer, it’s important to check your details as this could cause big problems further down the line.

-Finally, be prepared for vacant periods with your short-term let.
+Finally, be prepared for vacant periods with your short let.
 While in an ideal scenario a new tenant will move in as the last one is moving out, this is rarely ever the case.

 The Cons of Short Term Lets